Boeing 737 is a twin-engine narrow-body aircraft manufactured by Boeing.

 Source: Boeing.com

-CFM56-7B
+CFM56-7B Engine

 The CFM56-7B is the exclusive engine for the Boeing Next-Generation single-aisle airliner.
 The CFM56-7B engine is a high by-pass, axial flow, dual rotor, two-spool, advanced technology turbofan engine.
 It is supported by the aircraft’s wing pylon.

 Two CFM56-7B engines supply thrust for the airplane and also supply power for the Electric, Hydraulic, and Pneumatic systems.
 The CFM56-7B is a high bypass ratio, two-spool, turbofan engine.
 The CFM56-7B operates through a FADEC (Full Authority Digital Engine Control) system.
 The CFM56-7B uses the “On Condition Maintenance” concept, which means the engine has no periodic overhaul schedules.
-The engine can remain installed on aircraft until something important occurs or when lifetime limits of parts are reached.
-For this reason, monitoring and maintaining the health of the engine is very important, for that different types of tools are available which are:
+The engine can remain installed on the aircraft until something important occurs or when the lifetime limits of parts are reached.
+For this reason, monitoring and maintaining the health of the engine is very important, for different types of tools are available which are:

 • Engine performance trend monitoring